katmore/webhook/docs/phpdoc.md

-    $id : integer
+    $id :

 __

 #### Type

-integer -- the unique github ID of the event sender
+-- the unique github ID of the event sender

 # __